Scholarships & Grants

 File the FAFSA for maximum eligibility

 Most federal and state need-based grants, some MSU aid, and even some private scholarships rely on the FAFSA (Free Application for Federal Student Aid) to determine eligibility.
-You can file the FAFSA beginning Jan 1 for the following fall semester.
 It's best to apply early, since aid is awarded until funds are exhausted.
 You can apply later in the year, but you might want to consult with us to find out what aid is still available.

 Searching for scholarships

 Be wary of any company that requires you to pay for a scholarship search.
 Several free, reputable scholarship search engines are available and MSU provides additional scholarship search resources.